SA-Msweli/biocrypticbank/README.md

-NearChainBank
+BioCrypticBank
 Project Name: (To Be Decided)
 Overview
-NearChainBank is a cutting-edge decentralized financial platform designed to bridge the gap between traditional banking services and the rapidly evolving world of blockchain.
-Leveraging the power of multiple blockchain networks, including NEAR Protocol, Aurora EVM, and Avalanche, NearChainBank aims to provide secure, transparent, and efficient financial services, including digital identity management, multi-option account recovery, core banking functionalities, and seamless integration with decentralized finance (DeFi) and Real-World Asset (RWA) ecosystems.
+BioCrypticBank is a cutting-edge decentralized financial platform designed to bridge the gap between traditional banking services and the rapidly evolving world of blockchain.
+Leveraging the power of multiple blockchain networks, including NEAR Protocol, Aurora EVM, and Avalanche, BioCrypticBank aims to provide secure, transparent, and efficient financial services, including digital identity management, multi-option account recovery, core banking functionalities, and seamless integration with decentralized finance (DeFi) and Real-World Asset (RWA) ecosystems.

 This project is structured to ensure scalability, robust security, and a user-friendly experience across both mobile and web platforms.